Hofls/useful-info/cookbooks/algorithms.md

 ### Algorithms essence
 * `Mergesort`:
-    * Divide array into groups (2 elements in each), sort every group.
-Now groups have new property - being sorted
-    * We can use it to combine groups together
+    * Divide array into 2 partitions recursively, until you hit partition with 1 element
+    * Now merge the partitions, by comparing first elements of each partition, and moving smaller one in result
+    * Explanation - each partition has a property that we use, to merge them
 * `Binary search`:
     * Compare target value to middle of array, if not equal - middle of array becomes border (top or bottom)
     * Thus, after each step search space becomes smaller and smaller